 Master of Public Administration - Public Leadership & Management

-Regent's Master of Public Administration (M.P.A.) program — the first public/nonprofit management program rooted in a Christian worldview — is designed for those called to managerial and leadership careers in public service.
-The M.P.A. with a concentration in Public Leadership & Management provides pre-service and experienced students with advanced leadership and management skills.
+Regent's Master of Public Administration (MPA) program — the first public/nonprofit management program rooted in a Christian worldview — is an on-campus or online master's degree for public administration and civil service leaders.
+The MPA with a concentration in Public Leadership & Management provides pre-service and experienced students with advanced leadership and management skills.
 The courses cultivate the invaluable "soft-skill" and analytical competencies essential for leadership success in public and nonprofit sectors.
-Courses challenge students from both a technical skill and character-growth perspective to develop and enhance leadership qualities that promote the mission and best interests of all key stakeholders.
+You will be challenged, through technical skills and character growth, to develop and enhance leadership qualities that promote the mission and best interests of all key stakeholders.

 Curriculum: View Course Sequence & Descriptions